Honor the Past and Help Future Generations

 1. The Clarkson Fund – Just as others have done for generations, your special gift to the Clarkson Fund helps students right now.
 And it’s easy to make a gift online.
 Your annual gift really does make a difference in the lives of students; have you thought about creating a bequest to “endow” your annual gift?

 2. Income for you and/or loved ones - You may create a charitable gift annuity or charitable remainder trust, or join our pooled life income fund to provide income to you and/or loved ones for life before the remainder passes to Clarkson to be used however you wish.
 Request our workbook Will a Gift-with-income Plan Work for Me?
 You can use our gift calculator to create your own gift-with-income projection or request a projection from Clarkson.
 Lou Dindo '54 has created several gift annuities at Clarkson.
 Lou would be happy to speak with anyone confidentially about gift annuities, the process to create one and about Clarkson's service.
-Click to email Lou, or call him in Massachusetts at
+You may call Lou in Massachusetts at

 4. A gift of your home - You may create a retained life estate, generate an income tax deduction, and gift your personal residence, farm or vacation home to Clarkson while retaining the right to live there as long as you wish.
 Someday the proceeds from the home will be used at Clarkson however you wish.